 "There's huge value in having your staff wonder with every customer, 'Could this be a mystery shopper?'"
 Walker said.

-Walker said shop scores can play a big role in employee promotions and raises, as employees can be figured out from the data points collected in mystery shops.
+Walker said shop scores can play a big role in employee promotions and raises, as employees can be identified from the information collected in mystery shops.
 Some companies, such as Times Supermarkets, also tie monetary employee rewards to positive mystery shopper reports.

 "It encourages and rewards them; it acknowledges employees who have gone above and beyond," Brandt said.

 Mystery shops only capture a snapshot, one individual's experience at any moment in time.
-That can be a small sample not indicative of a business's overall CX.
+That can be a small sample not indicative of a business's overall customer experience.
 There's more feedback out there that's relevant and valuable to companies to collect.
-So, in addition to shops -- and in line with being a CX management tool -- Prism offers customer surveys, comment cards, audits and opinion polls.
+So, in addition to shops, Prism offers customer surveys, comment cards, audits and opinion polls to help businesses improve customer experience.
 This information, too, is integrated into the cloud platform and visualized on the client dashboard alongside data from mystery shops.

 Using the Prism platform, true[BX] offers this service in addition to mystery shopping.
 Tsakiris said the turnaround time to respond to negative reviews is 24 hours.
 His staff publicly responds to the review, says they are addressing the issue and apologizes for the experience.
 At this point, the issue is handed off to the customer to resolve.
 Turnaround time to respond to positive reviews is a week.

-More recently, Prism rolled out a profile fraud service called Age & Identity Verification.
+Prism also has a profile fraud service called Age & Identity Verification.
 MSPs now have the option of using public information data to confirm shoppers are who they claim to be.
 If the system is unsure of an identity due to a name change, etc., it will ask users some verification questions.
 Such a service prevents users from creating multiple profiles in an attempt to circumvent shopper bans, rotation rules and age-restricted shops -- enabling businesses to collect the best information possible from their mystery shopping program.

 Walker said Prism Intelligence competes with Qualtrics and Survey Sampling International, both used by large market research corporations.